-DNA testing is now available before birth to confirm fetal ultrasound findings for parents who are at increased risk for having a child with achondroplasia.
+DNA testing is available before birth to confirm fetal ultrasound findings for parents who are at increased risk for having a child with achondroplasia.

 How is achondroplasia treated?

-Currently, there is no way to prevent or treat achondroplasia, since most cases result from unexpected new mutations.
-Treatment with growth hormone does not substantially affect the height of an person with achondroplasia.
-Leg-lengthening surgeries may be considered in specific cases.
+Currently, there is no way to prevent achondroplasia, since most cases result from unexpected new mutations.
+Treatment addresses symptoms or results of the condition that can affect health and well-being.